 Although only certain schools require biochemistry, most strongly recommend it.
 We strongly encourage you to complete one semester.
 Very soon it will be a prerequisite at almost all schools.

-Other courses to consider are Biostatistics (Math 165) and Biomathematics (Math 204/Bio 174).
+Other courses to consider are Biostatistics (Math 1300) and Biomathematics (Math 2108/Bio 1174).
 At present, some veterinary and many allied health programs require a semester of statistics, and it is soon going to become a prerequiste for most medical schools.
-Math 155 and Psych 252 are additional courses in statistics.
+Math 1200 and Psych 2520 are additional courses in statistics.

 English: Two semesters are required by most health care programs.

 Any First-Year Seminar, regardless of the department through which it is taught, will take the place of one semester of English.
-Although in some instances schools will accept another writing-intensive course in lieu of an English class (with a letter from the professor), we urge you to take at least one course offered through the English Department.
+Although in some instances schools will accept another writing-intensive course in lieu of an English class (with a letter from the professor), we urge you to take at least one course offered through the English Department (English 1070 or any course over 1100 are appropriate, students should seek advice from the English department before enrolling in English 1060).

 Humanities, Social and Behavioral Sciences: Most health care programs prefer that applicants have a background in these areas, and some require it.